babbadeckl/HackTheBox-Writeups/Shield/README.md

 Meterpreter : php/windows
 ```

-We see that this is rather old Windows Server version.
+We see that this is a rather old Windows Server version.
 Let's see if it has any know vulnerabilities regarding privilege escalation.

 And indeed!
 It's called `Rotten Potato` ([Github](https://github.com/foxglovesec/RottenPotato), [Youtube](https://www.youtube.com/watch?v=8Wjs__mWOKI)).
 For our case, we will use a slight modification of that exploit called `Juicy Potato` ([Github]( https://github.com/ohpe/juicy-potato/)).